 Walking lowers cortisol and makes us more insulin sensitive or sensitizes us to insulin.
 Also going longer between meals helps our insulin as we don’t want it constantly high, its normal to fluctuate.

-Resistance training is great for menopausal years once you get stress and sleep under control.
+Resistance training is great our middle years or anytime for that matter, once you get stress and sleep under control.

-Resistance training circuit based using weights, fast paced, try 20 minutes a few days a week and sprinkle in some cardio, because you love it.
-You can do 10-12 reps, doing 3-4 circuits, for 15- 20 minutes.
+Resistance training circuit based using weights, fast paced, try 20 minutes a few days a week and sprinkle in some short cardio, because you love it.
+You can do 10-15 reps, doing 3-4 circuits, for about 20 minutes

-There are for sure many ways to lose fat and feel our best, there is not one exact way that works for everyone.
-I can help women lose fat and feel good eating low carb for them, fat amount for them, and what is low fat or high fat or low carb or high carb looks different for everyone and a ketogenic diet which is really a lifestyle not a diet will look different in ratios for everyone as well and may not be right for everyone either.
+There are many ways to lose fat and feel our best, their is not one exact way that works for everyone.
+I help women lose fat and feel good eating low carb for them, fat amount for them, and what is low fat or high fat or low carb or high carb looks different for everyone.

-And yes women in mid-life and beyond can fast, can do keto, or low carb BUT it will be different for each of us depending on our genetics, hormonal status, age, so many things to take into account.
+And yes women in mid-life and beyond can fast, can do keto, or low carb, primal etc… BUT it will be different for each of us depending on our genetics, hormonal status, age, so many things to take into account.

 I send out a weekly email newsletter if you would like more of my insights, on nutrition, exercise, and lifestyle you can “ADD YOURSELF HERE “